Is Rio de Janeiro safe for travelers?

 If you’re doing solo travel you’ll find lots of handy tips on this site!

-Don’t trust everyone around you, only those in the hotel you’re staying in.
+Don’t trust anyone around you, only those in the hotel you’re staying in.

 Lone tourists can be targets for pickpocketing, so look out for your belongings on beaches.
 Never leave bags or belongings unattended.